Scalingo/documentation/_posts/platform/app/task-scheduling/2000-01-01-scalingo-scheduler.md

 }
 ```

+{% warning %}
-**Your cron expression must be set with at least a 10 minutes interval.**
+Your cron expression must be set with at least a 10 minutes interval.
+{% endwarning %}

 ### Costs